EBUSSCHILE/HOTSCREEN/README.md

-# HotScreen
+# HotScreen v1.1.9 "Improved validation system and GitHub update process"

 HotScreen is an innovative Flutter application developed in Cursor IDE, designed to offer an interactive and customizable user experience for online language learning.
-This project is a unique development experiment conducted entirely with Artificial Intelligence, where the human architect acts as a guide and supervisor.
+This project is a unique development experiment conducted primarily with Artificial Intelligence, where the human architect acts as a guide and supervisor.

-## Current Version
-v1.1.8 - "Fix some bugs and Website deployment"

 ## Main Features
 - Customizable user interface
-- Component validation system
+- Enhanced component validation system
 - Intuitive navigation between screens
 - Responsive and adaptable design
 - Interactive language learning modules
 - Karaoke function
 - Whiteboard functionality
 - Validations configuration screen
+- Automated GitHub update process

 ## Project Structure